diegoamieva/Real-Time-Bus-Tracker/README.md

 ## :dart: About ##

 This repository contains the exercise of week 9 of MITxPRO Professional Certificate in Programming: Full-Stack Development with MERN.
+Retrive data from Real Time Bus Tracker MBTA API, and display in the map the current location of each bus of the route.

 ## :sparkles: Roadmap ##